Why I Gave Up Drinking Coffee For Good.

 2. says: Chanamon Chaiwechnimit

-This is great article Caroline :) I sort of drinking my coffee while reading this haha! i think its a habit more then anything and like you said, just having something to hold on to in cold day.
+This is great article Anna :) I sort of drinking my coffee while reading this haha! i think its a habit more then anything and like you said, just having something to hold on to in cold day.
 I have this habit of having to either get a coffee on my way to work, or keep cup from home on the train just so I can drink my coffee.
 Its bad i know.

 Thank you for this article, i’am going to try it out for a week and not drink any coffee. :)